Skip to content

 • Check whether administrator operations happened as expected

-Whether audit logs are recorded, and how long they are retained, are controlled by system settings.
+Whether audit logs are recorded, which actions are recorded, and how long they are retained are controlled by system settings.

 About